 Operational risk is the risk of a loss arising from inadequate or failed internal processes, or from external events (including cyber), personnel, systems or third parties.
-Due to our acquisitive strategy, operational risk also includes risks and challenges associated with integrating new exposures into the Company.

 Operational risk includes outsourcing risk.
 Outsourcing risk is defined as an arrangement of any form between a firm and a service provider by which that service provider performs a process or activity or provides a service which would otherwise be undertaken by the firm itself.